 The profiles from JETTO predictive models were then used in TRANSP simulations to assess fast ion contributions to neutron yields.
-The combined use of two codes, JETTO and TRANSP, intended to provide detailed insight into fast ion physics.
-JETTO with coupled PION/PENCIL provides self-consistent density and temperature profiles and NBI and RF power depositions.
-TRANSP with NUBEAM coupled to TORIC code was run interpretively with fixed profiles as from JETTO and 64,000 Monte-Carlo markers.
+The combined use of two codes, JETTO and TRANSP, intended to maintain self-consistency of the simulations and provide detailed insight into fast ion physics.
+JETTO with coupled PION/PENCIL provides self-consistent kinetic profiles and NB and RF power depositions.
+TRANSP with NUBEAM coupled to TORIC code was run interpretively with fixed profiles as from JETTO.
 The advantage of this approach is two-fold.
-First, it allows us to deduce the local fast ion distribution functions, which in turn were used to analyse reactivity' and reaction rate dependencies on fast ion energies.
+First, it allows us to deduce fast ion distribution functions, which in turn were used to analyse reactivity' and reaction rate dependencies on fast ion energies.
 Secondly, the NUBEAM code contains more detail than PENCIL as it treats more accurately the fast ion confinement and orbit effects.